Paul Messina's Bio

 Multi Instrumentalist (Flutes, Saxophones, Keyboards, Synth Sequencing), Composer, Arranger and Producer

-Paul Messina is an accomplished musician who has experienced the full spectrum of the musical realm, from playing with a variety of bands and working with a wide range of musicians, in both the recording and producing capacity, to composing and arranging music, as well as playing an assortment of instruments.
+Paul Messina is a multi award winning musician/composer who has experienced the full spectrum of the musical realm, from playing with a variety of bands and working with a wide range of musicians, in both the recording and producing capacity, to composing and arranging music, as well as playing an assortment of instruments.
 Paul’s quest for musical knowledge has lead him to study under the tutelage of some jazz greats in addition to his worldly experience.
-He is presently the lead arranger for producer Gary M. Vandy, and the bandleader for the Contemporary Jazz group “Flashpoint”.
+He is presently the lead arranger for producer GVAPMusic (Gary M. Vandy), and the bandleader for the Contemporary Jazz group “Flashpoint” and the “Paul Messina Band”.

 Early Years & Education

-Paul was born on the U.S. Marine airbase in Cherrypoint, North Carolina on January 25, 1952.
+Paul was born on the U.S. Marine airbase in Cherrypoint, North Carolina.
 When he was 2 years old, his family moved to Miami, Florida, which is still his home to this day.
 His start in music began when he was 12 years old.
 His sister was playing the flute in Junior High school, and when he showed an interest in learning, she taught him the basics.
 He also ended up playing in the Junior High band, and in Senior High School, he played in both the Marching Band and Concert Band.
 He later formed a rock band while serving in the Navy.

 To build upon these early experiences, Paul majored in Music at Miami-Dade College from 1974-1979 and again from 1991- 1994, where he studied flute with Althea Kaplan.
 He also studied Jazz Theory and Arranging, Improvisation, and Electronic Music with Dr. Mike Di Liddo.
 He attended the Jaime Aebersold Jazz Camp at the University of Louisville, where he studied Theory with David Baker, Jazz Flute with Lida Baker, and Jazz Combo with Hal Galper.
 To quench his never-ending thirst for learning, Paul has been known to attend seminars with some stellar musicians, such as Ed Calle and Roberto Perera.